All students follow a core language module in each year.

 Students are invited to challenge widely held stereotypes concerning the country and its features and encouraged to understand and evaluate a variety of sources to aid their awareness of Italy’s strengths and problems.
 There are two contact hours per week, and assessment consists of an essay and a group research project.

-Visions of Italy (option, 20 credits)
+Visions of Italy (optional module)

 This module will provide you with a strong grounding in Italian culture, and give you a framework and point of reference when choosing your modules for the following years.
 You will learn about the history and culture of Italy from medieval times to the 20th century, and follow in the footsteps of men and women who went on the Grand Tour in Italy.
 You’ll also have the opportunity of engaging with some contemporary Italian cinema.
 The module will be delivered via a one-hour lecture and a one-hour seminar per week, and your learning is assessed by two essays.